rogue-hack-lab/rogue-hack-lab.github.io/README.md

 - Run `npm install`
 - linux: Run `sudo npm install -g gulp-cli`
 - windows: Run `npm install -g gulp-cli`
+- Run `jekyll`
 - Run `gulp`

+You may need to alternately run the last two commands and clear browser cache for debugging purposes while making changes.

 To edit css/js edit the files in `src` that are compiled with `gulp`.